 Secondly, Athena already has a vested interest in Odysseus’ family.
 For much of the Odyssey, she acts as a guardian for both Odysseus and young Telemachus.
 While this likely comes down to their heroic bloodline, Athena also makes it known that she is Odysseus’ patron goddess.
 Their relationship is confirmed in Book XIII of the Odyssey when Athena exclaims, “…yet you did not recognize Pallas Athene, Daughter of Zeus, who always stands by your side and guards you through all your adventures.”

-In all, Athena helps Odysseus because it is her duty to.
+In all, Athena helps Odysseus because it is her duty.
 She must fulfill her duty just as the other gods must.
 Truth be told, having her charge cross Poseidon is just a bonus for her.

 Who Killed Odysseus?